k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements_and_Prerequisites_for_K2cloud_on-prem_K8s_Installation.md

 * `k8s-setup.sh` is intended for multi-node production-like deployments, installing a Kubernetes cluster across multiple bare-metal machines.
 It sets up both control plane and worker nodes, configures networking (e.g., Calico or Flannel), and handles node joining via kubeadm.

 * `single_node.sh` offers a lightweight, single-node cluster suitable for development or testing.
-It installs all required components on a single host and configures the node to run both control plane and workloads.
+It installs all required components on a single host and configures the node to run both the control plane and workloads.

   * **Recommendation** - Customers looking to install [Fabric Web Studio](/articles/98_maintenance_and_operational/Installations/dcr_web_studio/README.md) should consider installing it on Docker Compose or Podman.
 This provides a simpler installation experience than the use of the Kubernetes-in-a-box option.